I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 Reading and collecting old magazines versus reading them on a computer screen has a certain charm that can't be easily described to someone who didn't grow up before the age of the internet.
 My hope is that this article will help younger people discover the joy of the many amazing pulp magazine covers of the past and take the opportunity to peruse such periodicals, because it truly is a great way to relax while learning a little bit about the time the magazine was printed in.

 Collecting vintage magazines is a great hobby that doesn't have to break the bank.
 With magazines, you usually don't have to worry about paying "mint condition" prices because they all have been read often.
 In fact, I would urge you to look for mags that are complete and readable, but very affordable due to their poor condition.
 You'll get a lot more joy out of them if you don't have to pay a lot.
 Enjoy the article.

-- Sadly, Ninja Magazine is no longer being made; I can remember buying issues on a regular basis during my youth.
+- Sadly, Ninja Magazine is no longer being made; I can remember buying issues on a regular basis during my youth at my local grocery store.
 The 1980's and 90's were all about ninjas, which is probably the only reason this magazine existed.
 Though they did contain some fiction, they were mostly made up of practical know-how from people who actually practiced ninjutsu.

 - The horror magazine Rue Morgue is named after one of Edgar Allen Poe's short stories and is one of the better magazines of the genre out there right now.
 The covers can be a bit hit or miss, but the content is mostly solid; this magazine would make a great gift for any horror fan.